KonstantinosZah/aurion-bank-customer-churn/README.md

 - **Focus on Blue tier:** largest segment; improvements here deliver the biggest overall impact.

-## Portfolio Site (Coming Soon)
+## More Projects

-This report will appear on my BI portfolio site:
+This case study is part of my BI portfolio.
+To explore more projects, visit my website:
 👉 https://kzanalytics.com